 As one can observe, some structured resources appear well classified in all or most of the aspects groups.
-This is the case of INSPIRE (INSPIRE, 2019), well classified in the 6 groups; ISO/TC 211 (Tom and Roswell, 2009) and United States Geological Survey Hydrologic Markup Language (UsgsHydroML) (Bermudez and Piasecki, 2003), well classified into 5 groups; and O&M (ISO, 2011) and SWEET (Raskin and Pan, 2005), well classified into 4 groups.
+This is the case of INSPIRE [49], well classified in the 6 groups; ISO/TC 211 [47] and United States Geological Survey Hydrologic Markup Language (UsgsHydroML) [52], well classified into 5 groups; and O&M [41] and SWEET [40], well classified into 4 groups.

-4.3.3.
-Evaluating the structured resources
+4.3.3 Evaluating the Structured Resources

 We selected 75 elements from five data sources identified in cycle I to be annotated with the structured resources.
-The data providers are: ANA (ANA, 2019), IBAMA (IBAMA, 2019) and IEMA (IEMA, 2019), IGAM (IGAM, 2019), CPRM (CPRM, 2019) and Renova Foundation (Renova, 2019).
-The first structured resource evaluated was the INSPIRE (INSPIRE, 2019) since it ranked well in all aspects groups.
+The data providers are: ANA [29], IBAMA [31] and IEMA [33], IGAM [32], CPRM [30] and Renova Foundation [34].
+The first structured resource evaluated was the INSPIRE [49] since it ranked well in all aspects groups.
 In its evaluation, 59 of the 75 data sources elements (78.7%) were properly represented.
 This number indicates that INSPIRE is indeed an artifact to be reused.
-It is important that 14 (23.7%) of the 59 data sources elements were represented by other structured resources reused by INSPIRE, 12 from O&M (ISO, 2011) and 2 from ISO/TC 2011 (Tom and Roswell, 2009), also confirming the good positioning of these resources.
+It is important that 14 (23.7%) of the 59 data sources elements were represented by other structured resources reused by INSPIRE, 12 from O&M [41] and 2 from ISO/TC 2011 [47], also confirming the good positioning of these resources.
 About the other 16 concepts (21.3%), they are relative to the physical, chemical and biological properties used for water quality measurements.
 We choose not to represent them with INSPIRE because it treats them very generically.
-To represent them, we selected QUDT (Hodgson et al., 2014) and ENVironment Ontology (EnvO) (EnvO, 2019), well classified in the "What" group.
+To represent them, we selected QUDT [44] and ENVironment Ontology (EnvO) [53], well classified in the "What" group.
 QUDT represents each of the properties and units of measure used by the data sources.
 EnvO represents the chemical entities.
-It is also important to note that EnvO represents the chemical entities through ChEBI (Hastings et al., 2016), another resource identified in cycle II, but not ranked so well in the "What" group because it is focused narrowly on chemical entities.
-This evaluation is available in the "Structured Resources Evaluation" table of the dataset (Campos et al., 2020).
+It is also important to note that EnvO represents the chemical entities through ChEBI [42], another resource identified in cycle II, but not ranked so well in the "What" group because it is focused narrowly on chemical entities.
+This evaluation is available in the "Structured Resources Evaluation" table of the dataset [38].

 Table 25 shows part of this evaluation, focusing on data elements presented in Table 16 of this work.
 Table 25 contains: the data source, which indicates the provenance of data; the data source element to be annotated; the structured resource that provides the proper representation to the data source element; and the structured resource concept, property and instance that can be used to represent the data source element.
 For example, in the second row of IGAM, we have the data source element Hydrographic Basin.
 INSPIRE provides the concept RiverBasin with the property geographicalName to represent it.
 Another example can be seen in the last row of IBAMA-IEMA that contains the element Alkalinity of bicarbonates (mgCaCO3/L).
-The instance Concentration of the concept ChemistryQuantityKind of QUDT is used to represent the chemical property, the concept calcium carbonate of EnvO
+The instance Concentration of the concept ChemistryQuantityKind of QUDT is used to represent the chemical property, the concept calcium carbonate of EnvO (ChEBI) is used to represent the chemical entity CaCO3, the instance MilliGram/Liter of the concept Unit of QUDT is used to represent the unit of measurement, and the concept QuantityValue of QUDT is used to represent the measured value for this chemical property.